 In addition, other payment methods that we offer may have additional restrictions.
 Please review the terms provided for each payment method for further details.

 4. Our Fees

-We charge our payment processing fee when we process a payment.
-We may need to change our fees from time to time, and we’ll let you know in advance when we do.
+We charge payment processing fees when we process a payment.
+These fees may differ based on the payment method.
+We may need to change fees from time to time, and we’ll let you know in advance when we do.

-You agree to pay the applicable fees listed on our Fee Schedule or the fees as described in your Dashboard (“Fees”) for use of the Payment Services.
-All Fees are charged at the time we process a transaction and are deducted first from the transferred or collected funds and thereafter from the Balance (as defined in Section 14) in your Square Account.
+You agree to pay the applicable fees listed on our Fee Schedule or the fees as described in your Dashboard for card payments and other payment methods (“Fees”).
+All Fees are charged at the time we process a transaction and are deducted first from the transferred or collected funds and thereafter from the Balance (as defined in Section 15) in your Square Account.
 You also grant us Recovery Authorizations, which we may utilize to recover fees you owe us.
 Subject to the General Terms and these Payment Terms, we reserve the right to change the Fees upon reasonable advance notice.
 All Balances and all Fees, charges, and payments collected or paid through the Payment Services are denominated in US dollars.

 5. Processing Errors

 When we learn about processing errors we’ll try and fix them.
 If you receive less funds than you’re supposed to, we’ll credit you.
 Likewise, if you receive more funds than you’re supposed to, we’ll recover the difference.
 If you incorrectly process a payment, you need to let us know within 30 days.